 What is Kyphosis and Lordosis?

 Kyphosis is a condition characterised by an excessive outward curvature of the spinal column.
 The spine increases in convexity, developing the appearance of a ‘hunchback’.
-Kyphosis can occur secondary to other conditions, such as in osteoporosis, and tuberculosis in mature adults, but is often seen in adolescence due to poor posture.
+Kyphosis can occur secondary to other conditions, such as in osteoporosis, and tuberculosis in mature adults, but is often seen in adolescence due to postural error.
 This milder form is often fully reversible with skeletal muscle development and support, and with the rectification of incorrect posture.
 Severe kyphosis, from any cause, can lead to poor lung expansion and affect breathing.

 Lordosis, similar to Kyphosis, is an exaggerated concave lumbar curvature.
 It has similar origins, in that it may be because of a pre-existing condition, or poor posture.
 Postural changes due to an altered centre of gravity, such as in pregnancy or obesity may also cause lordosis and a change in vertebral alignment.